vesko-vujovic/vesko-vujovic.github.io/content/posts/event-source-mapping-and-lambda-scaling.md

 ## Scaling logic

-How internal scaling work of this mechanism?
+How does the internal scaling mechanism work?
 Well like this.

 Here's a simpler explanation: